github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

         libraryPathDependencies: codeql/javascript-all

      - Optional, deprecated
      - Use the ``dependencies`` property instead.
-The names of any CodeQL packs that this CodeQL pack depends on, as a sequence.
+The names of any CodeQL packs that this CodeQL pack depends on, as an array.
 This gives the pack access to any libraries, database schema, and query suites defined in the dependency.

 .. _about-codeql-pack-lock: